 Independent Research Project

 We believe in hands-on, immersive learning, which is why you’ll have the opportunity to put all the skills you’ve learned into action by carrying out your own independent research project.
 We’ll help you throughout the whole process, from selecting your research question to writing your final report.
-Some of our former interns have used this opportunity to write their honors or capstone thesis, and some have even published their results in peer-reviewed scientific journals.
-A few former intern projects include:
+Some of our former participants have used this opportunity to write their honors or capstone thesis, and some have even published their results in peer-reviewed scientific journals.
+A few former projects include:

 - Comparison of Bird Species Abundance at Waking and Roosting Periods in Regenerating Agroforest – Alessandra Wilcox (2019)